canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q9/QuestionText.md

 ### Car Class:

-Your `Car` class already has the following items
+Your `Car` class already has the following items:

 - Attributes:
     - An `String` called **maker**